OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

  - Spaces
 ---

-Spaces help you organize and secure your projects, environments, and infrastructure and control which team members can access them.
+The Octopus Spaces feature helps you organize and secure your projects, environments, and infrastructure and control which team members can access them.

 In this post, you'll learn how to use spaces effectively to organize your deployments.

 ## An overview of spaces

 Spaces are partitions that create hard walls in your Octopus Server.
 Deployment resources assigned to a space cannot be seen or used from another space.
-A *space manager* can be given full responsibility for managing each space, which can reduce the workload for an Octopus administrator.
+An Octopus Administrator can give full responsibility for managing each space to a Space Manager, which can reduce the workload for the administrator.

 ![Spaces](spaces-temporary.png)